yeahdjfjskdhfksdj/c2-sans-fight/README.md

-# Welcome to the Sans Fight Simulator – A Fan-Made Undertale Experience
+# Bad Time Simulator (Sans Fight) – A Fan-Made Undertale Experience

 Hey there! 👋
 So you’ve stumbled upon this project – that’s awesome!
 Let me walk you through what this is, why it exists, and how you can try it out for yourself.